Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/viewport_render.rst

 that is used to render the view.

 Solid mode uses the render settings of Workbench;
-LookDev mode uses the render settings of Eevee.
+Material Preview mode uses the render settings of Eevee.

 Sampling and Alpha Transparency Mode options can be set in :menuselection:`Properties --> Render --> Sampling`.
 Make sure the Workbench or Eevee render engine is selected to see the appropriate values.